deepik27/simple-toolchain-20210602121701501/README.md

 ### Create a device type for your device

 When you start a mobile app for the first time, your device is registered to the IoT Platform service automatically with a device type __OBDII__.
 The device type needs to be prepared beforehand.

-1. Launch the IoT Platform dashboard on Bluemix.
+1. Launch the IoT Platform dashboard on IBM Cloud.

 1. Open **Device** page